Maryan Wisniewski

 Marian Wisniewski (1 February 1937 – 3 March 2022), known as Maryan Wisniewski, was a French footballer who played as a forward.

 Life and career

 Marian Wisniewski was born on 1 February 1937 in Calonne-Ricouart, Pas-de-Calais.
 He earned 33 caps and scored 12 goals for the France national team, and played in the 1958 FIFA World Cup when France finished third.
-He made his international debut on 3 April 1955, thus becoming the youngest footballer to play for France at the age of 18 years and 2 months.
+He made his international debut on 3 April 1955 at the age of 18 years, 2 months, and 2 days.

 Wisniewski died on 3 March 2022, at the age of 85, in Carpentras, Vaucluse.
 His grandnephew Jonathan Wisniewski is a former professional rugby union player.